panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 In this post, I will describe how JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object, available in ES2015, solves many of the plain object's issues, including the conversion of keys to strings.

-## 1. Map accepts any key type
+## 1. The map accepts any key type

 As presented above, if the object's key is not a string or symbol, JavaScript implicitly transforms it into a string.

-Fortunately the Map has no problem with the key types:
+Fortunately, the map has no problem with the key types:

 ```javascript{6}
 const numbersMap = new Map();